Orange-OpenSource/a11y-guidelines/src/en/web/develop/layout.md

 ## Ensure a comprehensible reading order

-**Target:** everyone, and in particular people with visual or cognitive impairments or with an attention deficit disorder and mobility.
+**Target:** Everyone, and in particular people with visual or cognitive impairments or with an attention deficit disorder and mobility.
 **When:** during development.

 **Description:**